savmuv/gd-utils/readme.md

  Gd-Utils is just another Tool which helps us to Bypass the 750GB daily limit by google

-🌟 This Fork is an English version of the Gd-Utils by
+:octocat: This Fork is an English version of the Gd-Utils by

     https://github.com/iwestlin/gd-utils

-🌟 All I did is edit the code and used google translate to change chinese to English..so all Credits to the OP
+:octocat: All I did is edit the code and used google translate to change chinese to English..so all Credits to the OP

-🌟 I included only the Installation part for running in your system ([Telegram Bot part is here](https://github.com/roshanconnor123/Gdutils_Tgbot))
+:octocat: I included only the Installation part for running in your system ([Telegram Bot part is here](https://github.com/roshanconnor123/Gdutils_Tgbot))
 ## General Instructions
 Like Other Tools (Autorclone/Folderclone/Gclone/Fclone)  Gd-Utils is also based upon Service accounts aka SAs